mercush/ToMProj/README.md

 Make Random moves more structured

 Why might it be preferring random moves over conditional operations with softmax noise?
 Possibly because CountTransition, CountMove, etc. are important.

+See proposals that are being made.

+Posteriors for small sample sizes are much less concentrated.
+Maybe proposal isn't changing random subtree.